nspbdz/nspbdz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on on laravel Framework
+- 🔭 I’m currently working on on laravel Framework and vueJS(NuxtJS)
 - 🌱 I’m currently learning Vue Js
 - 👯 I’m looking to collaborate
 - 💬 Ask me about web development